shoosein219/metagenomics_ARG/README.md

 https://www.meglab.org/megares/download/ - zip file from v3.0.0 used

-~~### Step 4:Metagenomic Assembly and Binning with MEGAHIT and MAGpy~~
+~~### Step 4:Metagenomic Assembly and Binning with MEGAHIT and MAGpy~~ **note** assembly and binning mostly used for metagenomic analyses aimed to discover new taxa and is more qualitatively rich as a bioinformatic analysis than quantitatively

 ### Step 4: Taxonomic Profiling of MAGs with Kraken2 Database